What's in this post...

 - potty training (and all the messes involved)

-- clean up- because pets will inevitable make messes
+- clean up- because pets will inevitably make messes

 - watching food and treat habits